righettod/toolbox-codescan/misc/poc01/README.md

 🔬 Tests and POC for the implementation of this [idea](https://github.com/righettod/toolbox-codescan/issues/4).

-🐞 The sample test applications are custom-made to allow to perform specific tests.
+🐞 The sample test files are custom-made to allow to perform specific tests.

 ## Execution steps of the POC